 Do you want to stand out from the crowd and be memorable to your B&B guests?
-The book Anomaly: How To Finally Stand Out From The Crowd by Zack Miller shares excellent tips about how to do that.
+The book Anomaly: How to Finally Stand Out From The Crowd by Zack Miller shares excellent tips about how to do that.

-When guests are booking their rooms with you, do you make it easy for them to add extras?
+When guests are booking their rooms with you, do you make it easy for them to add estras?
 This could be add-on items like roses and chocolate or even bigger items like guest packages.

-Offer some free content to your ideal guests (your target market) in exchange for their name and email.
+Offer some free content to your ideal guests (your target market) in exchange for their name and email address.
 Find creative ways to stand out to them.
 They will stay on your e-mail list if they feel they are receiving value from you.
 Emails should be short, sweet, and to the point.
 If you do not follow up, nothing will happen.

 Stay consistent in the way you communicate.
 Your relationship with your guest (or potential guest) should not end after they leave your accommodations.
 You can continue to reach out to them via email (as long as they do not unsubscribe).
 By sending a regular email (such as weekly or bi-monthly), you are teaching your following to expect something.

 What other kinds of content can you offer?
 According to Miller, the most important thing is producing content people crave and engage with.
+Be memorable.

 By consistently adding blog posts to your website, you are sharing fresh, relevant content that makes you more visible in online search engines.
 The longer a guest stays on your website, the more likely they are to book a room or a private event with you.